yehorbolt/yehorbolt_sql_parser/README.md

 Then, include the provided sql_grammar.pest file in your project.
 You can customize this grammar file to support more SQL statements or modify the existing rules.

 ## Usage
 To parse SQL statements, use the parse_sql function provided in the code.
-It takes a SQL statement as a string and returns a ParsedStmnt enum variant.
+It takes a SQL statement as a string and returns a Parsed enum variant.

 ```rust